fsfw-dresden/usb-live-linux/features/package-list_lernstick_misc/packages.md

 - :x:  lernstick-calibre  --	hide the standalone ebook viewer
 - :x:  lernstick-freeplane  --	Enforce the usage of antialiased fonts in Freeplane
-- :x:  lernstick-openshot-qt  --	Adds German translations to the desktop file
 - :x:  lernstick-openstreetmap  --	menu entry for the OpenStreetMap webpage